Antoinette Rodez Schiesler: Early life

-Carole was a bright child: she learned to read by reading advertisements on the bus, dismantled her toys to understand how they worked, and performed chemistry experiments with a set she was given for her birthday.
+A bright child, she learned to read by reading advertisements on the bus, dismantled her toys to understand how they worked, and performed chemistry experiments with a set she was given for her birthday.
 In New Haven, she attended public school, and was so far ahead of her peers that her teachers suggested she skip fifth grade.
 When Carole was twelve, Gladyce enrolled her as a boarder at St. Frances Academy, in order to provide her with a stable life and a proper education.
-St Frances Academy was a Catholic girls' school for "colored girls" grades eight to twelve, run by the Oblate Sisters of Providence.
+St. Frances Academy was a Catholic girls' school for "colored girls" grades eight to twelve, run by the Oblate Sisters of Providence.
 It was the first school for black children in the city, run by free black Roman Catholic nuns of mainly of Haitian descent: "disciplined, proud impeccable black nuns".

 According to Lawrence-Lightfoot, Carole "was 'terrified' of being taken to a convent, terrified of the isolation, the mystery, the shroud of secrecy."
 However, Carole explains that she "ended up loving the place" and in particular the rules, the discipline and the righteousness of the academy.
 Lawrence-Lightfoot writes: "For the child whose real mother was in Philadelphia 'floating around someplace' looking for work, St. Frances, with so many motherly holy women, must have felt like heaven.
 [Carole] seized the opportunity to be mothered and worked diligently and earnestly to be the perfect child."

-Carole's poverty has a constant source of anguish, since the other girls at school were predominantly middle-class: "I always felt inferior because I always felt poor".
+Carole's poverty was a constant source of anguish, since the other girls at school were predominantly middle-class: "I always felt inferior because I always felt poor".
 Lawrence-Lightfoot explains that she was lonely and shy, keeping herself apart from her peers "because of a constant worry that they would exclude and humiliate her".
 In an attempt to overcome her shyness, Carole taught herself the guitar, and used it as an icebreaker.

 Her summers away from the academy were particularly chaotic.
 In the summer after ninth grade, her mother Gladyce had been fired, so the pair were homeless and destitute, sleeping rough and wandering the streets during the day in search of work and lodgings.
 They stayed for several months in a hotel run by Father Divine, a religious figure with a cult-like following, while her mother looked for work.
-Carole was devastated to learn that they did not have the money to pay the tuition at St Frances, and that she would have to go to the local school, West Philadelphia School.
+Carole was devastated to learn that they did not have the money to pay the tuition at St. Frances, and that she would have to go to the local school, West Philadelphia School.
 She wrote to the sisters at St Frances about her grief at not being able to return, and after six weeks they wrote back to offer her a scholarship, on the condition that she work two jobs to earn her keep.
 "Within twenty-four hours, she was on the bus heading south to St. Frances," Lawrence-Lightfoot writes.